Procter & Gamble: International expansion

 The company moved into other countries, both in terms of manufacturing and product sales, becoming an international corporation with its 1930 acquisition of the Thomas Hedley Co., based in Newcastle upon Tyne, England.
-After this acquisition, Procter & Gamble had their UK Headquarters at Hedley House in Newcastle upon Tyne, until quite recently, when they moved to The Heights, Brooklands.
+Thomas Hedley was a company local to Newcastle upon Tyne, and was the start of P&Gs expansion from its American operations.
+After this acquisition, P&G moved into Hedley's Newcastle City Road site and had their UK Headquarters at Hedley House in Newcastle upon Tyne, until quite recently, when they moved to The Heights, Brooklands.
+It continued its UK operations by opening up a Manchester factory in 1933 (which expanded rapidly; 100% expansion by 1936), and constructing a London plant in 1937, however, it was Tyneside where P&G was solidly based.
+By 1948 these offices were proving inadequate for an expanding post-war business, and in 1953 P&G moved its UK administrative centre to purpose-built offices in Gosforth, Newcastle.
+The building was named Hedley House, in remembrance of the roots of P&G in Tyneside.
 Numerous new products and brand names were introduced over time, and Procter & Gamble began branching out into new areas.
 The company introduced Tide laundry detergent in 1946, Prell shampoo in 1947 and Joy, the first liquid synthetic detergent in 1949.

 In 1955, Procter & Gamble began selling the first toothpaste to contain fluoride, known as Crest.
 Branching out once again in 1957, the company purchased paper mills from Charmin and began manufacturing toilet paper and other tissue paper products.
+The Hedley Research Laboratories on Whitley Road, Longbenton were officially opened on June 11 by Hugh Percy, 10th Duke of Northumberland.
+This site became known as Newcastle Innovation Centre (NIC) and As of 2013 was led by Charles Bragg.
+It cost £500,000 to build and equip.
+The site has been upgraded many times in the 50 years since its opening and currently focuses on the development of laundry detergents and machine dishwashing products for all parts of the world.
 Once again focusing on laundry, Procter & Gamble began making Downy-branded fabric softener in 1960 and Bounce fabric softener sheets in 1972.
 From 1957 to 1968, Procter & Gamble owned Clorox, the leading American manufacturer of liquid bleach; however, the Federal Trade Commission challenged the acquisition, and the U.S. Supreme Court decided against P&G in April 1967.